QuantEcon/lecture-source-py/source/rst/chang_credible.rst

 sets, which we described in  :doc:`competitive equilibria in the Chang model<chang_ramsey>`.

 (We have set the number of subgradients to 10 in order to speed up the code for now.
-We can increase accuracy by increasing the number of subgradients).
+We can increase accuracy by increasing the number of subgradients)

 The following code computes sustainable plans